magma1447/HomeAssistant-Zwave-ConnectionMap/README.md

 An alternative is to reconfigure php.ini to allow dynamically loading of modules.
 This might not be possible at all with recent versions of PHP though.

+Note that it doesn't have to be installed on the same server as your Home Assistant.
+You can install it somewhere else and just copy two two required files that are needed to generate the connection graph.

 ## Usage
 The controller is hard coded as Node 001.
 If this isn't correct, it can be changed in the source code around line 12.
 `php -f zwave-map.php <OZW.log> <zwcfg.xml>`